jvanasco/dogpile_backend_redis_advanced/README.md

 `["a", 1471113698]`
 `\x92\xa1a\xceW\xafi\xe2`

-If you cache lots of big objects, dogpile's overhead is minimal -- but if you have a cache that works for mapping short bits of text, like ids to usernames (and vice-versa) you will see considerable savings.
+If you cache lots of big objects, `dogpile.cache`'s overhead is minimal -- but if you have a cache that works for mapping short bits of text, like ids to usernames (and vice-versa) you will see considerable savings.

-Another way to make Redis more efficient is to use hash storage
+Another way to make `Redis` more efficient is to use hash storage

 Let's say you have a lot of keys that look like this: